MrGrif0n/bubble_data/readme.md

 ### **Notes**
 - Ensure the `.txt` file is cleaned and formatted (e.g., remove non-text data).
 - If you need additional libraries, activate the virtual environment before installing them.

----

-This README will help you or others reproduce the setup later!
-Let me know if you want to adjust it further.